-- If a child is moving to another school, we will contact the new school SENDCo and ensure he/she knows about any special arrangements or support that needs to be made. - We will make sure that all records are passed on as soon as possible. - If possible, and if appropriate, we will arrange for staff from the new school to meet the child at our academy prior to a move.
+- If a child is moving to another school, we will contact the new school SENDCo and ensure he/she knows about any special arrangements or support that needs to be made. - We will make sure that all records are passed on as soon as possible in accordance with safeguarding requirements.

+• If possible, and if appropriate, we will arrange for staff from the new school to meet the child at our academy prior to a move.